voho/jequal/README.md

 ## Usage

-You can include this library in your Maven project using the Jitpack service.
+You can include this library in your Maven project simply using the Jitpack service.

 This has two steps.
 Step one, include this repository: